SJB78/yougotthis.io/content/events/summer-2021.md

 ---
 title: "You Got This Through the Seasons: Summer 2021"
 short: As days begin to get shorter let's focus on technology's societal and ethical impacts.
+Talks will be live captioned.
 type: Meetup
 location: Online
 date: 2021-08-12